January 2, 2018 by CUI Inc - 2 Minute Read

 * For the most up-to-date info on the European Union’s efficiency standards read our latest post on the Ecodesign 2019/1782 regulations.

 The successive laws mandating higher average efficiencies in external power supplies have undoubtedly had a significant impact on global power consumption over the past decade.
 However, ensuring that your external power supply is up-to-date with the dynamic regulatory environment has become a complex task.

 When the United States Department of Energy (DoE) implemented its Level VI standard in February 2016, most OEMs were forced to update their designs to meet these requirements.
-Now with even stricter regulations proposed to become law in the European Union (EU) in 2018, companies that ship an external power adapter with their end product must yet again closely monitor the regulatory environment to ensure that they are in compliance.
+Now with even stricter regulations proposed to become law in the European Union (EU) in the near future, companies that ship an external power adapter with their end product must yet again closely monitor the regulatory environment to ensure that they are in compliance.

 To keep your design ahead of these rapidly changing regulations, we have developed this infographic with the goal of simplifying for you the where, when, and what of the current US DoE Level VI standard and the upcoming EU CoC Tier 2 regulations.

 Have comments regarding this post or topics that you would like to see us cover in the future?

 Send us an email at firstname.lastname@example.org